Bbeniful/BetworkChange/README.md

 }
 ```

-You also can use live data this way:
+You can also use LiveData this way:

 ## Activity:
 ```